andreaulicna/java_tictactoe/README.md

 <br>

 ### 5. Kotlin Integration (Interoperability Demonstration)
-Finally, I rewrote a part of the code (llers `TicTacToeController.java` and `AuthController.java` into `Kotlin`.
-Given that `Kotlin` is completely interoperability with `Java` there was no disruption to the functionality of the application.
+Finally, I rewrote a part of the code (llers `TicTacToeController.java` and `AuthController.java` into Kotlin.
+Given that Kotlin is completely interoperability with Java there was no disruption to the functionality of the application.
 I'll discuss the main changes in Java vs Kotlin part below.

 <br>

-## Main `Java` Concepts
+## Main Java Concepts
-This section highlights the main `Java` concepts used in this project.
+This section highlights the main Java concepts used in this project.
 The concepts were predominantly used for demonstative purposes, and so may seem like a bit of an overengineering for such a small project.

 <br>